jasonhargrove/webpack-dev-seed/README.md

 # webpack-dev-seed

-A simple development environment using webpack, with support for ES2015 and SASS.
+A simple development environment using webpack and the webpack dev server, with support for ES2015 and SASS.

 ## Usage